River Sheaf: Water quality

-River Sheaf Walk

-Although some key gaps remain missing, the River Sheaf Walk is fully signposted and contains 10 'Sheaf Wheels'.

-River Sheaf Walk link

 Future

 Sheffield City Council, the Environment Agency and Sheaf & Porter Rivers Trust are currently working on a vision for the former Castle Market site.
 This involves removing the structurally decaying concrete culvert at the end of the River Sheaf, daylighting the section and replacing it with a new city centre park.
 The Sheaf & Porter Rivers Trust are also campaigning for improvements to the River Sheaf Walk and Cycleway.
 This follows the course of the river for much of its length, but there are some significant gaps, and the Trust is working to ensure that the routes for the missing links are protected in the planning process.